 – add two additional Messages 3 between the basic Message 2, like in autonomous mode.

-4.3.1.3 Navigational status (applicable to Class A [shipborne mobile] equipment, only)
+4.3.1.3 Navigational status (applicable to Class A []station, only)

 Rr should be affected by navigational status (refer to Messages 1, 2 and 3) as described in this paragraph when the vessel is not moving faster than 3 knots (to be determined by using SOG).
 When the vessel is at anchor, or moored, which is indicated by the navigational status, and not moving faster than 3 knots, Message 3 should be used with an Rr of 3 min.
 The navigational status should be set by the user via the appropriate user interface.
 The Rr should be maintained until the navigational status is changed or SOG increases to more than 3 knots.